Cortes Bank: General

-In 1853, during a voyage from Panama to San Francisco, the captain of the side-wheel steamship Cortes, TP Cropper, reported seeing the seas “in violent commotion” above a low-lying island.
+In 1853, during a voyage from Panama to San Francisco, the captain of the side-wheel steamship Cortes, TP Cropper, reported seeing the seas "in violent commotion" above a low-lying island.
 The seamount would later be named for the ship.
 Cropper at first thought he was above a volcano.

-James Alden of the Constitution would eventually become an officer with the United States Coast Survey, an organization charged with mapping the U.S. coastline.
+James Alden of the Constitution would eventually become an officer with the United States Coast Survey, a United States Government organization charged with mapping the U.S. coastline.
 Following the sighting of the rock by the Cortes, and because of his own earlier sighting, Alden dispatched the crew of the USS Ewing to verify the source of the open ocean breakers precisely, which Lt.
 TH Stevens charted in precise coordinates, for years spelled "Cortez Bank."
 Stevens discovered waters around 54 feet deep, although he failed to discover the dangerously shallow area around the Bishop Rock, and it does not show up on the first Coast Survey map published in 1853.

 Bishop Rock is today marked by a nearby warning buoy.
 It was named for the clipper ship Stillwell S. Bishop that reportedly struck the rock in 1855, then continued to San Francisco with a patched hull.
 There is some uncertainty over whether the Bishop actually struck the rock, though the captain of the ship, William Shankland, surely at least encountered waves along its periphery, likely in 1854.
 In the wake of the Bishops voyage, James Alden placed a talented navigator and inveterate explorer from Wilmington, NC named Lt.
 Archibald MacRae, USN in command of the Ewing and dispatched him to discover the Bank's shallowest reach.
 On November 3, 1855, The New York Times carried the story "Dangerous Rock off the Coast of California," which reported MacRae's finding and the fact that he and the crew of the ship had anchored a pair of casks bearing a flag to mark the spot.
 Two weeks after the story appeared, MacRae committed suicide aboard the Ewing in San Francisco Bay, shooting himself in the head with a large caliber Colt revolver, while anchored alongside Alden's ship, the USS Active.

 Among other notable events in the history of the Cortes Bank is the fairly disastrous exploration of the Bank for treasure in 1957 by Mel Fisher.
 He was convinced that the wreckage of a Spanish galleon lay on the seafloor off the Bishop Rock.
 The expedition found no treasure, but the ship carrying Fisher burned nearly to her waterline.